 There is another research from 2016 that suggests that almost $10.88 billion cost is due to reduced productivity attributed to mental health issues in Australia.
 Among that, more than $6 billion was due to Presentism (Present in office, but not productive), and around $5 billion was for Absenteeism of employees.

 However, a recent study from Forbes stated that 50% of organisations offer flexibility in work schedules.
 Still, the percentage is lower in the case of other well-beings’ employees wished for.

-The study further shows that around 70% of the employees want telecommuting, whereas only 28% of the organisations offer it.
-60% of employees wish to have mental health support, and 21% of the organisations provide it.
+The study further shows that around 70% of the employees want telecommuting, whereas only 28% of the organizations offer it.
+60% of employees wish to have mental health support, and 21% of the organizations provide it.

 What Do We Understand by Employee Well-being?

-For many people, the current COVID-19 pandemic situation has increased the psychological hazards within the workspace due to poor environmental condition, extreme workloads, discrimination in the workspace and more importantly the fear of losing the job.
+For many people, the current COVID-19 pandemic situation has increased the psychological hazards within the workspace due to poor environmental conditions, extreme workloads, discrimination in the workspace, and more importantly the fear of losing the job.

-This unprecedented time has shown us that addressing employee well-being is not anymore an option, but it is an absolute must.
+This unprecedented time has shown us that addressing employee well-being is no anymore an option, but it is an absolute must.

 7 Dimensions of Employee Well-being